 If you are looking for a more fitted version of the wrap skirt try this tutorial to sew an asymmetrical mini wrap skirt.

 This long wrap skirt is a flared pattern that fits all equally well.
-The skirt made from this pattern will fit all in the house – in fact me and my sister exchange ours and we are definitely not the same size.
-As it is a wrap around, it hugs my waist in a way that makes it look slimmer ; that is just one of the reasons why I love it.
+The skirt made from this pattern will fit everyone in the house.
+In fact, my sister and I exchange ours, and we are definitely not the same size.
+As it is a wrap-around, it hugs my waist in a way that makes it look slimmer; that is just one of the reasons why I love it.

 Simple and easy to sew Wrap around skirt (Free size – Fits all)